Khanate of Bukhara: Rise of Muhammad Shaybani

 The first dynasty to rule the khanate was the Shaybanid dynasty, which reigned from 1501 until 1598.
 They were a branch of the Abu'l-Khayrid dynasty and claimed descent from Genghis Khan through his son Jochi.
 The ancestor of the ruling Abu'l-Khayrids, Abu'l Khayr Khan, established an empire that by the time of his death in 1469 stretched from Siberia to the Syr Darya river.
 He controlled the cities of Sighnaq, Suzaq, Arquq, Uzgend, and Yassi along the Syr Darya.
 However, the Uzbek tribes remained nomadic, living a life on the steppe, and Abu'l Khayr Khan had no interest in conquering the lands of Mawarannahr (Transoxiana) or Khorasan.
 Following his death, his empire broke up into smaller pieces led by sultans and tribal chieftains.
 One of these units was led by Muhammad Shaybani, Abu'l Khayr's grandson.
 He was well-educated, had great military intellect, and desired to conquer the settled lands of Mawarannahr for himself.

-In the 1490s Muhammad Shaybani swept through Central Asia and conquered Samarkand, Bukhara, Tashkent, and Andijan from 1500 to 1503.
+In the 1490s, Muhammad Shaybani swept through Central Asia and conquered Samarkand, Bukhara, Tashkent, and Andijan from 1500 to 1503.
 One of his most formidable enemies was Zahir ud-Din Muhammad Babur, the Timurid prince of Fergana.
 He managed to briefly occupy Samarkand from Muhammad Shaybani, and attempted on two other occasions to take it.
 A turning point in the conflict between the two was the Battle of Sar-i Pul in the spring of 1501, which resulted in victory for the Shaybanids.
 Babur's defeat and subsequent flight to Kabul forced him to turn his ambitions southwards, towards India; he would eventually defeat the forces of the Delhi Sultanate at the Battle of Panipat and found the Mughal Empire.

+A Bukharan amir.
+16th century Bukhara School.